This topic explains how to prepare Microsoft Azure for running Tanzu Kubernetes Grid.

 tkg, and select who else can use it.
 You can leave the Redirect URI (optional) field blank.

 Click Register.
-This registers the app with Azure and also creates a service principal as described in How to: Use the portal to create an Azure AD application and service principal that can access resources in the Azure documentation.
+This registers the application with an Azure service principal account as described in How to: Use the portal to create an Azure AD application and service principal that can access resources in the Azure documentation.

 An overview pane for the app appears.
 Record its Application (client) ID value, which is a GUID.